Zhenhao-Zhang/Manipulation-Learning/README.md

 I focus on the topics in Manipulation,such as hand/human-object interaction,affordance,robot manipulation and else interesting.

+I mainly focus on **Hand-object interaction Synthesis (in the field of digital humans)**, and there may be omissions in papers on other areas such as dexgrasp,robot manipulation,reconstruction, recognition, and detection

 # Hand-Object Interaction Paper List

+## Paper List for 2025.2-2025.5
+[ARXIV'25/4]Separate to Collaborate: Dual-Stream Diffusion Model for Coordinated Piano Hand Motion Synthesis

+[ARXIV'25/3]SIGHT: Synthesizing Image-Text Conditioned and Geometry-Guided 3D Hand-Object Trajectories

+[ARXIV'25/3]Web2Grasp: Learning Functional Grasps from WebImages of Hand-Object Interactions

+[ARXIV'25/3]TIGeR: Text-Instructed Generation and Refinement for Template-Free Hand-Object Interaction

+[ARXIV’25/3]Towards Semantic 3D Hand-Object Interaction Generation via Functional Text Guidance

+[ARXIV’25/2]AnyDexGrasp: General Dexterous Grasping for Different Hands with Human-level Learning Efficiency

 ## Paper List for CVPR2025
 [CVPR’25]GigaHands: A Massive Annotated Dataset of Bimanual Hand Activities